Our Mitochondria Acts As A Collective

 We are so good at reducing things down we often fail at putting that information back into the bigger context.
 Dissecting the body to pieces of a machine has brought tremendous knowledge, but without putting that knowledge back into the bigger picture we fall dangerously out of context.

-Our mitochondria act as a collective passing genetic information and electrons
+Our mitochondria act as a collective, passing genetic information and electrons

-between mitochondrion. rather than the solidarity batteries of the body,
+between mitochondrion.
+Rather than the solidarity batteries of the body,

 mitochondria form a vast social network.
 It is more like a web or a membrane of collective support than a collection of powerhouses.